heineman/algorithms-nutshell-2ed/Figures/README.txt

 installed.
 If you only have Python 2.x then some figures might not generate properly.

-In Chapter 11, figure 11-2 uses a gnuplot feature that are not available in version 4.0, but are available in 4.6
+In Chapter 11, figure 10-12 and 11-2 use gnuplot features not available in version 4.0, but which are available in 4.6.